ronvoluted/leonardo-tmdb/README.md

 ### @modules and $path aliases
 Not common practice but something I wanted to try— the intent being to eliminate mental overhead of writing relative paths:

-- `@utility/randArray` instead of `app/@modules/utility/randArray`
+- `@prismaClient` instead of `app/@modules/prismaClient`
 - `$Modal` instead of potentially `../../lib/components/Modal`

-Components are also in their own directory to save having to always expand `lib > components >` to access such a high-traffic folder.
-They're prefixed with `@` and `$` to always be at the top of the file tree instead of mixed in somewhere with other directories, though they do look a little odd.
+They're prefixed with `@` and `$` to always be at the top of the file tree instead of mixed in somewhere with other directories, though they may look a little unfamiliar.
+Components also have their own directory to save having to always expand `lib > components >` to access such a high-traffic folder.

 ### Flash of unstyled light mode
 This is a known Chakra bug: